Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 **Note** that for the examples in the rest of this guide, *myAssembly* is always presumed to be accessed this way, so this information will not be repeated.

-@subsubsection occt_xde_2_2_3 Updating the Assembly after Filling or Editing Some actions in this chapter affect the content of the document, considered as an Assembly.
+@subsubsection occt_xde_2_2_3 Updating the Assemblies after Filling or Editing Some actions in this chapter affect the content of the document, considered as an Assembly.
 As a result, you will sometimes need to update various representations (including the compounds).

 To update the representations, use:
 ~~~~~
-myAssembly->UpdateAssembly(aLabel);
+myAssembly->UpdateAssemblies();
 ~~~~~
-Since this call is always used by the editing functions, you need not apply it for such functions.
-However, you will need this call if special edits, not using XCAF functions, are used on the document.
+This call performs a top-down update of the Assembly compounds stored in the document.

+**Note** that you have to run this method manually to actualize your Assemblies after any low-level modifications on shapes.

 @subsubsection occt_xde_2_2_4 Adding or Setting Top Level Shapes